swri-robotics/ConnTact/ReadMe.md

 #### ConnTask

   To use ConnTact, the user creates a ConnTask implementation.
-Conntask is an easily-reconfigurable state machine which automatically associates an AssemblyStep behavior (see below) with each state and transition.
+Conntask is an easily-reconfigurable state machine which automatically associates an ConnStep behavior (see below) with each state and transition.
 Once you break a job down into sequential tasks, you can quickly build the functional skeleton of the algorithm.

-#### AssemblyStep
+#### ConnStep

   ConnTask implements tactile sensing in a pairing of *movement profile* and *end conditions*.
 A *motion profile* describes axes of force, compliance, or resisted motion to be executed by the robot end effector.
 The motion profile drives the robot through space and along surfaces.
 An *end condition* is a description of a force, torque, or motion signal which indicates that the robot has encountered a specific feature of interest which should end the motion profile and move the state machine.
-  The AssemblyStep class makes it extremely easy to first define a motion profile to move the robot through the environment, and then to define the end conditions which indicate that the motion has reached either its goal or an obstacle.
-Depending on the end condition detected, the AssemblyStep instructs ConnTask's state machine which specific next step to which to transition.
+  The ConnStep class makes it extremely easy to first define a motion profile to move the robot through the environment, and then to define the end conditions which indicate that the motion has reached either its goal or an obstacle.
+Depending on the end condition detected, the ConnStep instructs ConnTask's state machine which specific next step to which to transition.

 ## Development